 Following these tips, you can keep your pool cover clean and in good condition for many years.
-A pool cover may be an expensive investment, but keeping your pool looking at its best is worth it.
+A pool cover may be expensive, but keeping your pool looking its best is worth it.

 How to Store a Pool Cover at the End of the Season

 Whether you’re taking a break from swimming for the winter or you simply want to put it away, for the time being, you’ll need to store your pool cover properly when not in use.